 Shortly after his six-year stint on ABC's Rookie Blue came to an end, Milne starred as a workaholic single dad who falls for his personal shopper in A Gift-Wrapped Christmas (2015)

 Yet, one more Canadian!
 His most high profile performances were on Lifetime's medical drama Strong Medicine for four seasons and the USA Movie Flight 93 before starring in A Christmas Melody (featuring Mariah Carey) in 2015 and Love You Like Christmas in 2016.

 I had the makings of my very own Hallmark movie during my trip to Pittsburgh.
-I took Amtrak there and my seatmate, who boarded in Philly was a young, friendly, talkative attorney who was also visiting his Mom in Pittsburgh.
+I took Amtrak there and my seatmate, who boarded in Philly was a young, friendly, talkative attorney who was also visiting his mom in Pittsburgh.
 We chatted non-stop for three hours; from our conversation I surmised that he was single but I couldn't tell if we played on the same team.
 However, once off the train we quickly parted, going our separate ways, he taking Uber, me Lyft.
 If this story followed the arc of the holiday movies we would have a chance encounter a number of weeks, months or years later.
-Who knows, since I'll be taking the train to Pittsburgh again at Christmas time, the story may continue!
+Alas, it was not to be.

 Finally, fast forward a few years to Lifetime and its holiday movie, Twinkle all the Way, in which one of the two sons of Leslie Ann Warren's characters not only was gay, but married as well.
 Yes!
 And the final kiss of the movie is between husband and husband.
 And during the summer of 2020 it was announced that Hallmark Channel was planning to air at least one Christmas move with a gay romance at its center.